seamusabshere/seamusabshere.github.com/_posts/2020-06-12-why-are-universities-teaching-this-stuff.md

 As a student, if you want to pick up a hot new language like [Rust](https://www.rust-lang.org/), this is the double whammy - you just won't understand. *Java should be an elective for people who want to work in Java shops.*

 How about just follow MIT's example and have students start in Python like [6.0001 Introduction to Computer Science and Programming in Python](https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-0001-introduction-to-computer-science-and-programming-in-python-fall-2016/) and then teach Lisp, again just like MIT's [6.009 Fundementals of Programming](https://py.mit.edu/spring20)?
+I can tell you that I would be **very** impressed to hear about this and see its results in code interviews.

 ## Why would you ever teach proprietary software like Stata?